troymessina/PhysicsArtOfModeling/_build/site/public/08PotentialECons-9c9cad7cc7f11f96195da1e33c8b821e.md

 The introduction of mechanical energy gives us a completely different way to think about mechanics.
 We can now think of an object as having "energy" (potential and/or kinetic), and we can think of forces as changing the energy of the object.

 :::{tip} Checkpoint
-Is the value of an an object's mechanical energy meaningful, or is it only the difference in mechanical energy that is meaningful?
+Is the value of an an object's mechanical energy meaningful, or is it only the difference in mechanical energy that is meaningful?}
 1. Yes, the value of the mechanical energy is meaningful.
 At any given time, an object will have a quantifiable amount of mechanical energy.
 2. No, the value is not meaningful because the value of potential energy is arbitrary.
 Only differences in mechanical energy are meaningful.
 3. No, the value is not meaningful because both the potential and kinetic energies are arbitrary.
 Their values will change depending on where you set the energy to be zero.